Bug report #5475

 There's also no way to tell which features have problems outside of the provider.
 But as said you can still change the offending feature (via the attribute table or the edit form).

-#11 Updated by Giovanni Allegri almost 12 years ago
+#11 Updated by Giovanni Allegri over 12 years ago

 Now it has a concrete value in it.
 Currently there is no way to know which attributes make up the primary key outside of the provider